 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where maneckiite typically forms.
+Look in granite pegmatites country, the host setting where maneckiite typically forms.
 If you start seeing triphylite, graftonite, siderite in float, you are in the right ground.
 Field specimens usually show a bladed crystals habit, so train your eye for that shape before scanning the outcrop.